5 attributes every centre forward must have

 Positioning & Patience

 So, a centre forward may not have many chances at goal but works hard for his teammates.
 This requires patience and being ready for a one-off opportunity in a game.
-The video below shows how these players move in the pitch.
+The video below shows how these players move on the pitch.

 Good first touch

-Having a good first touch can be the difference between creating a goal-scoring opportunity or giving the ball away for a dangerous counterattack.
+A good first touch can be the difference between creating a goal-scoring opportunity or giving the ball away for a dangerous counterattack.
 So, centre forwards must have a brilliant first touch.

-Denis Bergkamp played many different attacking positions in his career including centre forward.
+Denis Bergkamp played many different attacking positions in his career, including centre forward.
 This goal against Argentina is a classic example of the importance of good first touch.